booyaa/booyaa.github.io/blog/2019-0016-aws-devops-pro-certification-cloudformation .md

 CloudFormation is:

 - Stack - an instantiation of a template
-- Template
+- Template consist of
   - `Parameters` - User configuration options
   - `Mapping` - Hashes (array of key/value pairs), allows you to apply logic i.e. choose the correct AMI based on region.
   - `Resources` - The resources we'll use CloudFormation to provision
   - `Output` - Results from the template, usually fed into another template as `Parameters`.
 - Stack Policy - IAM style policy statement which governs what can be changed and who can change it
+- Programmability
-- Intrinsic functions - enables programmability by providing helper functions.
+  - Intrinsic functions - helper functions.
+  - Custom Resources

 ### Intrinsic functions